You can’t fault Lippincott for persisting with corporate names based on the word ‘allegiance’.

 The failure on all sides to see the potential for public alarm and confusion, political mischief and media scrutiny was the real cause of the Consignia disaster.

-Defending a name, as Wells was left to do, when shit hits the media fan is futile if no one is willing to defend the overall strategy.
-In the end, it appears he was shamefully abandoned by his client – they were only too happy to let the name draw most of the opprobrium.
+Defending a name when political shit hits the media fan, as Wells was left to do, is futile if no one is willing to defend the overall strategy.
+In the end, he was shamefully abandoned by his client — they were only too happy to let the name draw most of the opprobrium.

 To a point, Dragon Brands delivered what was asked of them.
 Consignia was vilified because people hated what it stood for – change without explanation, change without engagement.
 The shadow of uncertainty cast across a cherished and hitherto reassuringly constant pillar of British life was insidious and disturbing.
 The ‘Post Office’ was changing its name to Consignia.
 What does it all mean?

-That Consignia lent itself so readily to ridicule did not help its cause.
-As a name, Consignia just doesn’t quite come off.
+It just doesn’t quite come off.
 It looks plausible enough on paper – there clearly is the base word ‘consign’ but that’s not what you hear.
 Consignia fails the ear test – it sounds faintly absurd and pretentious, like a parody of those ubiquitous ‘generica’ names for drugs and cars (Corsa, Vectra, Viagra, Avandia, etc., etc.).
-And, in spite of the dictionary definition of consign, the meaning of that word has shifted in popular parlance.
-Things are euphemistically ‘consigned to the waste bin’ when they fail, or fail to please.
-There are worse names, but Consignia was a difficult sell with such a high profile client.
+And, in spite of the dictionary definition of consign, the meaning of that word has shifted in popular parlance: things are euphemistically ‘consigned to the waste bin’ when they fail, or fail to please.

 The Seven New Laws Of Naming

 Rebranding a national institution is not the same as naming a new company.
-Invoking examples of names such as Google, Apple, Kodak and Orange as justification for Consignia, as Wells did, stubbornly misses the point by a mile.
-These companies came out of nowhere to create a business category.
-Their names became synonymous with an industry.
-Consignia was a rebranding of a well-established institution.
-There is a significant difference.
+Invoking examples of names such as Google, Apple, Kodak and Orange as justification for Consignia, as Keith Wells did, misses the point by a mile.
+Those disruptive companies came out of nowhere as virtual start-ups to create their own business category.
+Over time, their names became synonymous with an industry they created or reinvented.
+Consignia was significantly different; it was a very public rebranding of a well-established institution.

-An immutable law of rebranding a high profile organization is that is is always going to be controversial.
-You have to overcome entrenched prejudices and allegiances.
+An immutable law of rebranding a high profile organization is that it is always going to be controversial.
+You will have to be prepared to overcome entrenched prejudices and allegiances.
 For a national institution with Royal associations, you can double that.

 Rebranding at this level is more about psychology and the politics of change than it is about the intrinsic qualities of a new name.
 There’s a PR war to be won and it requires constant and proactive communication.